tehbaconvr/Banana/README.md

 * YouTube: https://www.youtube.com/@kylethescientist

 ## Features
-*Bark* has various modules that can be toggled on and off, including:
+*Grate* has various modules that can be toggled on and off, including:

 ### Movement
 * `Airplane` - This allows the player to fly around. **Spread your arms out like and airplane** to activate and use your wrists to steer!